Kate hoax call: Nurse's inquest date set

 Australian 2Day FM DJs Michael Christian and Mel Greig sparked widespread condemnation in December when they were put through to the duchess's ward after phoning King Edward VII's Hospital in Marylebone, posing as the Prince of Wales and the Queen.

 She was receiving care at the hospital for an extreme form of morning sickness when Mr Christian and Ms Greig made the prank call.

-Mrs Saldanha, from Bristol, answered the phone and put the pair through to a colleague who detailed the duchess's condition.'Healing process'
+Mrs Saldanha, from Bristol, answered the phone and put the pair through to a colleague who detailed the duchess's condition.

 The 46-year-old's body was found in nurses' quarters three days later.

 Mr Vaz, who is representing the family, said: "Today marks the beginning of the end as far the legal process is concerned but it does not take away the terrible grief the family are still suffering.

 "The next few weeks are going to be very difficult for the family until 2 May when, of course, the inquest will begin.
 Both children have very important exams which they wish to concentrate on."

 Mr Vaz added: "These have been dreadful, dreadful weeks and months for them.